 These days frozen banana ice cream, or nice cream as it's often referred to, is one of my favorite summer treats.
-And these days I don't have to make a trip to the raw foods cafe for a taste—it’s really easy to make at home, and best of all, can be made in all kinds of flavors.
-Here’s how:
+And these days I don't have to make a trip to the raw foods cafe for a taste.
+It's really easy to make this banana nice cream at home.
+And best of all, it can be made in all kinds of flavors.

 Get some nice ripe bananas, preferably a bit overripe, and freeze them.
 Whenever I have a banana that's just a little browner than I'd like, I peel it right away and stick it into a freezer bag, that way I've got a stash of bananas ready to go whenever a nice cream craving hits.

 When it's time to make the nice cream, break your bananas into 3 or 4 chunks each, so they fit into your food processor.
 You'll want to use at least two bananas per batch, unless you're using a very small blending device.

 Plain old banana is delicious, but why stop there?
 Some of my favorite ingredients for adding flavor are cocoa powder, vanilla bean paste or extract, spices, or other frozen fruits like strawberries.

 Some fat will add richness to your nice cream, so try stirring in some almond butter, peanut butter, tahini, or coconut cream.
 A tablespoon or so for every banana should be plenty.